otto-de/edison-microservice/edison-dynamodb/README.md

 ## DynamodbJobRepository

-If edison-dynamodb is configured appropriately and edison-jobs is in the classpath, a dynamoDB implementation of the JobRepository is automatically configured.
+If edison-dynamodb is configured appropriately and edison-jobs is in the classpath, a dynamoDatabase implementation of the JobRepository is automatically configured.

 This provides persistence for Jobs, so job information can be gathered in clustered environments.